 A classic plant for both herb gardens and borders, anise hyssop is composed of erect branches of mint-and-licorice-scented, medium green leaves ending in fuzzy spikes of small lavender flowers.
-The plant grows to 3 to 5 feet tall and 1 foot wide and reseeds freely.
-The flowers are edible and are charming crumbled into salads.
-The flowers are highly attractive to bees, butterflies, and hummingbirds.
+The plant grows 3 to 5 feet tall and 1 foot wide and reseeds freely.
+The flowers are edible and are charming when crumbled into salads.
+The flowers are highly attractive to numerous pollinators, especially bees, butterflies, and hummingbirds.

 CareProvide full sun and moist to dry, well-drained soil.